 To determine whether or not your prolactin levels are higher (or occasionally lower) than normal

 When to get tested?

-When you have symptoms of an elevated prolactin, such as and/or visual disturbances and headaches, as part of investigation for female and male infertility, and for investigation of low testosterone in men
+When you have symptoms of an elevated prolactin, such as (breast milk production, not during pregnancy) and/or visual disturbances and headaches, as part of investigation for female and male infertility, and for investigation of low testosterone in men

 A blood sample drawn from a vein in your arm

 Prolactin is a 23kD sized produced by the lactotroph cells of the pituitary gland, a grape-sized organ found at the base of the brain.
 Normally present in low amounts in men and non-pregnant women, prolactin's main role is to promote lactation (breast milk production).

 Prolactin levels increase throughout pregnancy with peak levels being found at delivery and just after childbirth.
 During pregnancy prolactin, oestrogen and progesterone stimulate breast milk development.
 Following childbirth, prolactin helps initiate and maintain the breast milk supply.
 If a woman does not breastfeed, her prolactin soon drops back to low pre-pregnancy levels.
 If she does breastfeed, suckling by the infant plays an important role in the production of prolactin.
 When the baby feeds, this has an effect on the amount of prolactin secreted by the pituitary, and this is turn controls the amount of milk produced.

 By around six weeks after delivery, prolactin may return to pre-pregnancy levels even in mothers still feeding infants.
 This mirrors oestradiol production which falls at the same time.
 Prolactin response to breast feeding decreases over time, when after months of feeding, prolactin elevation is minimally increased above pre-pregnancy levels.